Ketkuli/NysseBot/README.md

 # NysseBot
-TG bot for fetching timetables from Nysse
+Telegram bot for fetching timetables from Nysse through API for a predetermined bus stop

 You should add new .env - file for API-key